-Senate confirms Vivek Murthy as surgeon general
+Senate confirms Vivek H. Murthy as surgeon general

 The surgeon general, also known as the “nation’s doctor,” typically serves as a prominent spokesperson on public health issues but has a limited role in policymaking.
 But Biden has pledged that Murthy — who advised him in the Obama White House, on the board of the Biden Institute at the University of Delaware and, most recently, during the presidential campaign and transition — will have an expanded role in his administration.

 “He will be a key public voice on the covid response to restore public trust and faith in science and medicine,” Biden said when he nominated Murthy in December.
-“One of the reasons doc, I asked you to do this, when you speak, people listen.
+“One of the reasons, doc, I asked you to do this, when you speak, people listen.
 They trust you.
 You have a way of communicating.”

 The surgeon general also oversees the U.S. Public Health Service commissioned corps, a uniformed service of about 6,000 public health workers who have helped staff the coronavirus response and administer vaccines but struggled earlier this year to get vaccinations of their own.